totten/cxnapp-silex/README.md

 ```
 define('CIVICRM_CXN_CA', 'none');
+define('CIVICRM_CXN_APPS_URL', 'http://example.localhost/cxn/apps');
 ```

-Note: The above configuration is vulnerable to manipulation by man-in-the-middle attackers.
+(Note: The above configuration is vulnerable to man-in-the-middle attacks.
 It's acceptable for local development but should not be used in production sites.

-Now use the Cxn.register API to make a connection, e.g.
+Consequently, there is no API for reading or writing these settings.)

+You can now connect using the CiviCRM UI (/civicrm/a/#/cxn).
+Alternatively, you can register on the command-line:

 ```
+## Register via URL
 drush cvapi cxn.register app_meta_url=http://example.localhost/cxn/metadata.json debug=1

+## Register via app ID
+drush cvapi cxn.register app_guid=app:abcd1234abcd1234 debug=1
 ```

 ## Development